The Rise of Macon Mall

 The mall’s layout and offerings set a high bar in those early years.
 Despite its later bankruptcy, additions like Woolworth hinted at the diverse consumer base the mall sought to attract.
 The disco lights might have faded, and maintenance costs soared, but the mall’s position in Macon’s retail scene seemed unshakeable.

-The first significant change came in 1983, with a renovation to update the mall’s appearance and functionality.
-A food court was added three years later, bringing new life and a modern twist to the mall’s offerings.
+Three years later, a food court was added, bringing new life and a modern twist to the mall’s offerings.
 This wasn’t merely about food; it was a new social space where shopping met dining in a casual, accessible environment.

 By 1986, Davison’s transition to Macy’s reflected more than a name change; it symbolized a shift towards a more unified, national retail landscape.
 The Macon Mall wasn’t just a local hub; it was part of a broader American retail story that intertwined with the fates of major department stores and consumer trends spanning decades.